noeliacanela229/cs305assingment5/README.md

 This project is licensed under the terms of the GNU license.

 ### Potential New Module:
-> I think it would be cool if we could have the user input their favorite color then suggest outfits that match that! hi
+> I think it would be cool if we could have the user input their favorite color then suggest outfits that match that!